euggio/Simple-Chatty-Bot/README.md

 3!<br/>
 Let's test your programming knowledge.<br/>
 Why do we use methods?<br/>
-> 1. To repeat a statement multiple times.</li>
+> 1. To repeat a statement multiple times.
-> 2. To decompose a program into several small subroutines.</li>
+> 2. To decompose a program into several small subroutines.
-> 3. To determine the execution time of a program.</li>
+> 3. To determine the execution time of a program.
-> 4. To interrupt the execution of a program.</li>
+> 4. To interrupt the execution of a program.

 > 4<br/>
 Please, try again.<br/>
 2<br/>